 Andy Owens gave a presentation on the truck driving program at UCC in Roseburg.
 Stakeholders have been meeting to discuss the importance of transportation in Oregon and to address the shortage of truck drivers in our region.
 The group is trying to generate funding to provide scholarships and training for people interested in becoming a driver and they hope to provide evening and weekend classes so underemployed workers can keep their current income while training.
 The plan is to train 100 individuals per year through UCC; graduates can expect first-year annual salaries of $45,000-$50,000 plus benefits.

-Wayne Patterson g.
-The first part of the project is a baseball trading cards program highlighting different career paths to be given out to 2,000 student in Douglas CountyThe second part of the program is the Umpqua Healthcare Career Pathway where the CTE Coordinator can assist high school students in receiving an Allied Health Certificate. expectfor K12 When the program is up and running, they are going to focus on 40-80 students from 5 South County High Schools, adding a new program each year.
+Wayne Patterson gave a report on the Grow Our Own project.
+The first part of the project is a baseball trading cards program highlighting different career paths to be given out to 2,000 junior high students in Douglas County.
+The second part of the program is the Umpqua Healthcare Career Pathway where the CTE Coordinator can assist high school students in receiving an Allied Health Certificate.
+There has been a huge response from the students and he expects it will be a very successful youth program.
+He also discussed the acquisition of 10 acres of land to build a CTE Center for K12 in South Douglas.
+When the program is up and running, they are going to focus on 40-80 students from 5 South County High Schools, adding a new program each year.

 Bryan Grummon opened a discussion about childcare/preschool issues.
 In Curry county, the largest number of unemployed people that can work are unemployed because they can’t find adequate childcare.
 There is only one unlicensed daycare center in Gold Beach with a year-long waiting list and limited preschool programs preparing the children for kindergarten.
 Bryan is interested in having SOWIB assist people in getting trained and certified to provide childcare.
 SOWIB staff is going to continue to outreach with partners to work towards a training program for childcare providers.
 Jordana Barclay suggested contacting early learning hubs and looking into a pilot program under the Future Ready Oregon program.